 - HTS - "Hard To Sell".
 This refers to items that are generally less popular and require more time and effort to sell.

 - NFT - "Not For Trade".
-Strictly speaking, only items for trade are allowed to be displayed on the Trading Post, but a user may post this if s/he has a specific plan in mind -- for instance, if s/he is using the Trading Post to move items between his/her own accounts.
-Do not offer on any trade that has this in the wishlist.
+Strictly speaking, only items for sale are allowed to be displayed on the Trading Post, and you may receive a warning if you put items up in the Trading Post and explicitly say they are not for trade.

-- Reserved - Don't offer on this lot either.
+- Reserved - Don't offer on this lot.
 A user posting this has already decided whom to sell his/her item to, and is waiting for that person (and no-one else) to make an offer.

 - Neomail to Haggle - If a trader puts this in his or her wishlist, it means that you shouldn't offer on the trade first but instead Neomail the user and tell him/her what you were planning to offer.
 S/he will mail back to suggest an offer s/he would like, and hopefully the two of you can reach an agreement somewhere in the middle!

 - No Junk Items - Okay, so what is a 'junk item'?
 Pretty much any item on the site that can be gotten for free.
 This includes (but is not limited to): Tombola booby prizes, Giant Jelly jellies, Giant Omelette omelettes, Coltzan's Shrine food, Advent Calendar prizes and Underwater Fishing prizes.
 The reason why these items are 'junk' is because since they're given free to every Neopian in Neopia there is mass inflation, so the prices of these items go way down.

 - Pure - Usually followed by a number of neopoints.
 This means that the trader would prefer only neopoints in your offer and not items.